atitpokharel/Performance-Evaluation-of-LoRa-Technology-for-Rural-Connectivity/README.md

 # Performance-Evaluation-of-LoRa-Technology-for-Rural-Connectivity
-This repository contains codes and data utilised in a research; "Performance Evaluation of LoRa Technology for Rural Connectivity: An Experimental Analysis in NepalA".
+This repository contains codes and data utilized in a research; "Performance Evaluation of LoRa Technology for Rural Connectivity: An Experimental Analysis in Nepal".